-Dr. S. A. Farrell, Chair, 496-3176
+Chair - Dr. S. A. Farrell, 496-3176

 This rotation is divided into five weeks on the Obstetrics service and three weeks on the Gynecology service.
-The 5-week Obstetrics rotation is divided into three blocks of time as follows: 1) caseroom - three weeks; 2) high risk ante-partum care one-week; and 3) outpatients clinic - one week.
-Students also will attend a series of seminars covering a variety of topics in Obstetrics and Gynecology.
+The Obstetrics rotation is divided into three blocks of time as follows: 1) caseroom - three weeks; 2) high risk ante-partum care one-week; and 3) outpatients clinic - one week.
+Students also will participate in a series of seminars covering a variety of topics in Obstetrics and Gynecology.